mattxwang/qwerhacks-web-dev-workshop/README.md

 #### JS Try Catch

 `try...catch` is a really common syntax pattern used for error handling.
-You'll encouter it in a variety of languages, and they tend to be implemented in very similar ways.
+You'll encounter it in a variety of languages, and they tend to be implemented in very similar ways.
 [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) has a good reference on how to use it.

 ### NodeJS